SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/getting-started.rst

 ===============

-Getting started on your contribution is often one of the hardest parts of opensource, especially if your new.
+Getting started on your contribution is often one of the hardest parts of open source, especially if your new.
 If you have a new idea for a feature or have found a bug then you should `create an issue`_ in the appropriate repository.
 More information on which parts of the project belong to which repository can be found in the :doc:`/repo-info/repos`